integrated-land-simulator/model_description/descript/matsiro.md

 where $F_{root(k)}$ is the root uptake flux and  $f_{rootup(k)}$ is the weighting for distribution of the transpiration to the root uptake flux in each layer.

-# 7 MATCNW Canopy Water Balance Submodel
+# 7 Canopy Water Balance

 The canopy water balance is calculated.